Candied Jalapenos Recipe (Cowboy Candy)

 Candied jalapenos - often called Cowboy Candy - are fresh jalapeno slices cooked down in a spiced vinegar-sugar syrup until they turn glossy, tender, and deeply addictive.
 The heat stays, the sugar amplifies it, and the result is something that belongs on everything from cream cheese and crackers to smoked brisket.

-At 2,500-8,000 SHU, jalapenos sit comfortably in the medium heat range - enough warmth to feel the tingle without overwhelming the sweetness.
+At 2,500-8,000 SHU, jalapenos sit comfortably in the the medium-heat pepper band - enough warmth to feel the tingle without overwhelming the sweetness.
 That balance is exactly why this recipe works so well.

 Equipment You Will Need